amineelalaoui/Spark-Ada-Compiler/README.md

 # Spark-Ada-Compiler
-Basic spark ada 2012 Compiler
+Basic spark ada Compiler

-spark ada grammar :
+spark ada grammar used by this compiler :

 1 - program -> [with_use_clause]* subprogram_body